kasslent/clc-digital-skills/_lessons/module-7.md

 Under Appearance>Themes we can see how these default themes look and even test them out on our website.
 But today we're not interested in a default theme.
 We want to build our very own.

+/* I am here next */
 1. Let's begin by uploading the our project folder, into our themes folder.
 If you want to start from scratch, you may just use the [sample starter project folder.](exercises/module5/project-one-sample-w-js.zip).
 1. To upload your project folder, click on the `themes` folder inside `wp-content` so that it's highlighted.
 Then go to `File>Upload Local Files` and find your folder.
 ![]({{site.img}}/module6/c9-upload-theme-folder.gif)
 1. Next, we need to make WordPress recognize this folder as a WordPress theme.
 To do this we need to copy and paste the snippet below, and edit the example in your own project's css file:

         /*
         Theme Name: Twenty
         Theme URI: http://wordpress.org/themes/twentythirteen
         Author: the WordPress team
         Author URI: http://wordpress.org/